Imagining AI as an organic self-developing form.

 ‘The Air in Cyberspace’ is a Si-Fi fictional collection of work depicting cyberspace as an alien planet, emerging from our own.
 Cyberspace is a parallel universe, a datascape of information seeping from the ‘real and physical world’ to a geographical abstract ocean of electricity.

 Inspired by bioluminescence, the emission of light by a living organism and other alien-like qualities of earth’s creatures.
-Such as the Turritopsis Dohrnii, formally know as T. nutricula and commonly referred to as the immortal jellyfish.
+Such as the Turritopsis Dohrnii, formally known as T. nutricula and commonly referred to as the immortal jellyfish.
 A sea creature that can completely reverse its biological life cycle to infancy, whilst retaining their gained knowledge.
 An ability only found in video game characters, such as the age rewind spell in The Sims spellcasters.

 Cyberspace hasn’t overthrown earth, it’s a product of information and a translation of data, communicating through light and recognisable forms in new materials.
 A digital utopia oozing through the bioluminescence of imagination, inhabited by Cybugs and amalgamations of consciousness.